 Many service providers invest heavily in systems for addressing illegal activities conducted by users.
 However, not all service providers carry the same risk-profile due to the nature of the service they offer.
-We therefore believe that any future framework should be sufficiently flexible and principles-based to allow providers to react in a way that suits their service best.
+We therefore belie- ve that any future framework should be sufficiently flexible and principles-based to allow providers to react in a way that suits their service best.

-3 What issues have you encountered in operating these systems?

-Examples of issues that members reported are:

-Erroneous, abusive and insufficient notices about allegedly illegal content, inlcuding blanket notices which lack substantiation or other data that would allow the service provider to identify the specific content and to determine its illegality;

-Activities from bad actors who attempt to circumvent filters and other measures;

-Limitations of automated systems to accurately detect potentially illegal content;

-Lack of cooperation from public authorities, insufficient technological capabilities and understanding of authorities, inadequate of access to public resources;

-Lack of legal expertise or lack of factual knowledge to accurately determine and assess illegality of content;

-In many cases the determination of the illegality of such activity depends on circumstances that exist outside of the specific platform.

-4 On your marketplace (if applicable), do you have specific policies or measures for the identification of sellers established outside the European Union ?

-5 Please quantify, to the extent possible, the costs of the measures related to 'notice-and-action' or other measures for the reporting and removal of different types of illegal goods, services and content, as relevant.

-6 Please provide information and figures on the amount of different types of illegal content, services and goods notified, detected, removed, reinstated and on the number or complaints received from users.
-Please explain and/or link to publicly reported information if you publish this in regular transparency reports.

-7 Do you have in place measures for detecting and reporting the incidence of suspicious behaviour (i.e. behaviour that could lead to criminal acts such as acquiring materials for such acts)?
+Examples of issues that members reported are: Erroneous, abusive and insufficient notices about allegedly illegal content, inlcuding blanket notices which lack substantiation or other data that would allow the service provider to identify the specific content and to determine its illegality; Activities from bad actors who attempt to circumvent filters and other measures; Limitations of automated systems to accurately detect potentially illegal content; Lack of cooperation from public authorities, insufficient technological capabilities and understanding of authorities, inadequate of access to public resources; Lack of legal expertise or lack of factual knowledge to accurately determine and assess illegality of content; In many cases the determination of the illegality of such activity depends on circumstances that exist outside of the specific platform.
+On your marketplace (if applicable), do you have specific policies or measures for the identification of sellers established to the state of the identification of sellers established to the state of the identification of sellers established to the state of the identification of sellers established to the identification of sellers esta hed outside the European Union? ☐ Yes ☐ No Yes □ No ☐ Yes☐ No Please quantify, to the extent possible, the costs of the measures related to 'notice-and-action' or other measures for the reporting and removal of different types of illegal goods, services and content, as relevant.
+(5000 character(s) ☐ Yes☐ No Please quantify, to the extent possible, the costs of the measures related to 'notice-and-action' or other measures fo the reporting and removal of different types of illegal goods, services and content, as relevant.
+(5000 character(s)

-B. Measures against other types of activities that might be harmful but are not, in themselves, illegal

-- 1 Do your terms and conditions and/or terms of service ban activities such as: - Spread of political disinformation in election periods? - Other types of coordinated disinformation e.g. in health crisis? - Harmful content for children? - Online grooming, bullying? - Harmful content for other vulnerable persons? - Content which is harmful to women? - Hatred, violence and insults (other than illegal hate speech)? - Other activities which are not illegal per se but could be considered harmful?
+В. Measures against other types of activities that might be harmful but are not, in themselves, illegal 1 Do your terms and conditions and/or terms of service ban activities such as: ☐ Spread of political disinformation in election periods? ☐ Other types of coordinated disinformation e.g. in health crisis? ☐ Harmful content for children? ☐ Online grooming, bullying? ☐ Harmful content for other vulnerable persons? ☐ Content which is harmful to women? ☐ Hatred, violence and insults (other than illegal hate speech)? ☐ Other activities which are not illegal per se but could be considered harmful?
 2 Please explain your policy.

-3 Do you have a system in place for reporting such activities?
+(5000 character(s) maximum) 3 Do you have a system in place for reporting such activities?
 What actions do they trigger?

-4 What other actions do you take?
+(3000 character(s) maximum) 4 What other actions do you take?
 Please explain for each type of behaviour considered.

-5 Please quantify, to the extent possible, the costs related to such measures.

-6 Do you have specific policies in place to protect minors from harmful behaviours such as online grooming or bullying?

-C. Measures for protecting legal content goods and services

-1 Does your organisation maintain an internal complaint and redress mechanism to your users for instances where their content might be erroneously removed, or their accounts blocked?

-2 What action do you take when a user disputes the removal of their goods or content or services, or restrictions on their account?
+(5000 character(s) maximum) 5 Please quantify, to the extent possible, the costs related to such measures.
+(5000 character(s) maximum) 6 Do you have specific policies in place to protect minors from harmful behaviours (such as online grooming or bullying?) □ Yes □ No 7 Please explain (3000 character(s) maximum) c.
+Measures for protecting legal content goods and services С. Measures for protecting legal content goods and services 1 Does your organisation maintain an internal complaint and redress mechanism to your users for instances where their content might be erroneously removed, or their accounts blocked? □ Yes □ No 2 What action do you take when a user disputes the removal of their goods or content or services, or restrictions on their account?
 Is the content/good reinstated?

-3 What are the quality standards and control mechanism you have in place for the automated detection or removal tools you are using for e.g. content, goods, services, user accounts or bots?
+(5000 character(s) maximum)